 - CDRH Proposed Guidances for Fiscal Year 2022 (FY2022) [ARCHIVED]

-During negotiations over the Medical Device User Fee Amendments of 2012 (MDUFA III) (Public Law 112-144) and The Medical Device User Fee Amendments of 2017 (MDUFA IV), FDA Reauthorization Act of 2017 (Public Law 115-52), the FDA agreed, in return for additional funding from industry, to meet a variety of quantitative and qualitative goals intended to help get safe and effective medical devices to market more efficiently.
+During negotiations over the Medical Device User Fee Amendments of 2012 (MDUFA III) and the Medical Device User Fee Amendments of 2017 (MDUFA IV), the FDA agreed to meet a variety of quantitative and qualitative goals intended to help get safe and effective medical devices to market more efficiently.
 Among other things, the FDA agreed to:

 - Post annually a list of prioritized device guidance documents that the Agency intends to publish within 12 months of the date this list is published each fiscal year (FY) (the "A-list").